microsoft/powercat-automation-kit/site/content/contribution/questions.md

 ### **Question** Why has this approach been used rather than Microsoft Forms?

-The use of the questions shortcode allows the questions to be part of each page
+The use of the questions shortcode allows the questions to be part of each content page rather than a separate link.

 ### **Question** What advantages are there of this approach?